therealjflf/hesutils/docs/hesiod.rst

 - It's simple!

-  - On the server(s), all the data is contained in DNS records, themselved text lines in DNS zone files.
+  - On the server(s), all the data is contained in DNS records, themselves text lines in DNS zone files.
 Everything is editable by hand, grep-able, trivially versionable in Git (or other VCS), and generally human-friendly;

   - No need for a separate service with additional open ports and firewall / packet filtering;